 Then they became a stadium band and fucked it all up.
 Their music became more about marketing than substance, producing predictable music fully consistent with their brand.
 The Stones shouldered on as rock celebrities, capitalizing on name, reputation and the Baby Boomers’ ravenous appetite for reliving the 60’s.

-As ridiculous as they seem to many in my generation, you can’t take away what they did accomplish in their heyday.
+As ridiculous as they seem to some in my generation, you can’t take away what they did accomplish in their heyday.
 Here are the albums I’ve reviewed: